Karen people: Post-colonial insurgency

+Reports as recently as February 2010, state that the Burmese army continues to burn Karen villages, displacing thousands of people.
+Many Karen, including people such as former KNU secretary Padoh Mahn Sha Lah Phan and his daughter, Zoya Phan, have accused the military government of Myanmar of ethnic cleansing.
+The US State Department has also cited the Burmese government for suppression of religious freedom.

+DKBA officially integrated into Myanmar’s military structure as the Kayin Border Guard Force (BGF) on 18 August 2010.
+This transition placed the DKBA under the command of the Tatmadaw (Myanmar’s national army), effectively dissolving it as an independent insurgent group.

 Language

 The Karen languages, members of the Tibeto-Burman group of the Sino-Tibetan language family, consist of three mutually unintelligible branches: Sgaw, Eastern Pwo, and Western Pwo.
 The Karen languages are almost unique among the Tibeto-Burman languages in having a subject–verb–object word order; other than Karen and Bai, Tibeto-Burman languages typically feature a subject–object–verb order.
 This anomaly is likely due to the influence of neighbouring Mon and Tai languages.
+The Karen languages are written using a modified form of the Mon–Burmese script.

 Religion

-The majority of Karens are Theravada Buddhists who also practice animism, while approximately 15 percent are Christian.
+The majority of Karen are Theravada Buddhists who also practice animism, while approximately 15–30 per cent are Christian.
 Lowland Pwo-speaking Karens tend to be more orthodox Buddhists, whereas highland Sgaw-speaking Karens tend to be heterodox Buddhists who profess strong animist beliefs.

-Like many of the Chinese Indonesians, many of the Karen in Myanmar who identify themselves as Buddhists are actually not Buddhists, but they have their own ethnic religion.

 Animism

-Karen animism is defined by a belief in ကလၤ k’lar (soul), thirty-seven spirits that embody every individual.
-Misfortune and sickness are believed to be caused by k’lar that wander away, and death occurs when all thirty-seven klar leave the body.
+Karen animism is defined by a belief in ကလၤ k'lar (soul), thirty-seven spirits that embody every individual.
+Misfortune and sickness are believed to be caused by k'lar that wander away, and death occurs when all thirty-seven klar leave the body.